TrainWeb.org Facebook Page

 The original Angels Flight was a conventional funicular, with both cars connected to the same haulage cable.
 Unlike more modern funiculars, it did not have track brakes for use in the event of cable breakage, but it did have a separate safety cable which would come into play in case of breakage of the main cable.
 It operated for 68 years with a good safety record.

 During operation in its original location, the railroad was owned and operated by six additional companies following Colonel Eddy. in 1912 Eddy sold the railroad to Funding Company of Los Angeles who in turn sold it to Continental Securities Company in 1914.
 Robert W. Moore, an engineer for Continental Securities, purchased Angels Flight in 1946.
 In 1952 Lester B. Moreland and Byron Linville a prominent banker at Security First National Bank purchased it from Moore and the following year Lester B. Moreland's family purchased Byron Linville's interest in the Railway, becoming sole stockholder.
 In 1962 the city forced Moreland to sell though condemnation and the city's redevelopment agency hired Oliver & Williams Elevator Company to run it until it was shut down on May 18, 1969.
 The following day the dismantling began and the cars were hauled away to be stored in a warehouse.
-The railroad's arch, station house, drinking fountain, and other artifacts were taken to an outdoor storage yard in Gardena, California.
+The railroad's arch, station house, drinking fountain and other artifacts were taken to an outdoor storage yard in Gardena, California.

-The plaque reads: Built in 1901 by Colonel J.W.
+In November 1952, the Beverly Hills Parlor of the Native Daughters of the Golden West erected a plaque to commemorate fifty years of service by the railway, which reads: Built in 1901 by Colonel J.W.
 Eddy, lawyer, engineer and friend of President Abraham Lincoln, Angels Flight is said to be the world's shortest incorporated railway.
 The counterbalanced cars, controlled by cables, travel a 33 percent grade for 315 feet.
 It is estimated that Angels Flight has carried more passengers per mile than any other railway in the world, over a hundred million in its first fifty years.
-This incline railway is a public utility operating under a franchise granted by the City of Los Angeles.
+This incline railway is a public utility operating under a franchise granted by the City of Los Angeles."

 In 1962, at its first meeting, the city's new Cultural Heritage Board designated Angels Flight a Los Angeles Historic-Cultural Monument (No. 4), along with four other locations.
 Los Angeles was early in enacting preservation laws, and the first sites chosen each were "considered threatened to some extent," according to the history of the board, now the Cultural Heritage Commission.